radek-kricek/meteorological-stations/README.md

 ## The goal

 1. Create a single data frame from a set of meteorological measurements in TXT files.
-2. Create two tables in a database using SQLAlchemy.
+2. Create two tables in a database using SQLAlchemy (measurements + locations of meteorological stations).
 3. Extract relevant information using SQLAlchemy.
 4. Create an interactive animated hexagonal map of temperature in Germany.